opentmf/opentmf-db-lock-service/README.md

 }
 ```

-If you want your service method to be executed even if the previous lock version and requested version are the same, you can set the `executeOnUnchangedVersion` flag to true in the `@UsingClusterLock` annotation.
+If you want your service method to be executed even if the previous lock version and requested version are the same, you can set the `executeOnSameVersion` flag to true in the `@UsingClusterLock` annotation.

 ```java
 import com.pia.db.lock.model.VersionTransition;